soyjuanmacias/nexus/README.md

 #### Optional

 - Headers for any letter.
-(This includes sort of the contacts).
+(This includes sorting of the contacts).
-- Letters index (Right side)
+- Index by letter (Right side)

 ### Add or edit contact (optional)